ejacquemain/ejacquemain/README.md

 Hi, my name is Erica Jacquemain 👋

 I'm a SR Graphic Designer and JR Web Developer from Argentina, based in Buenos Aires.
-I love everything that has to do with Graphic design, Motion graphics, UI/UX design, and I recently found a new passion: Web development.
+I love everything that has to do with Graphic design, Motion graphics, UI/UX design, and I recently found a new passion: Web development.

 My 20 years professional experience working on studios, marketing and BTL agencies, and print-house makes me a highly meticulous sense of aesthetic, along with an special close attention to every detail.